mamcer/mamcer.github.io/_posts/2017-11-04-core-identity-mssql-docker.md

     1> select Name from sys.Databases
     2> GO

-As a result you should see all the databases, included our CoreDev:
+As a result you should see all the databases, included our just created CoreDev database:

     master
     tempdb
     model
     msdb
-    CoreDev
+    *CoreDev*

 We can also query for the tables inside our database:

     SELECT TABLE_NAME FROM CoreDev.INFORMATION_SCHEMA.TABLES WHERE TABLE_TYPE = 'BASE TABLE'

+Result

     __EFMigrationsHistory
     AspNetRoles